 Lactate threshold is the exercise intensity at which lactate (lactic acid) starts to accumulate in the bloodstream.
-In running, it is the estimated level of effort or pace.
+In running, this intensity level is estimated in terms of pace, heart rate, or power.
 When a runner exceeds the threshold, fatigue starts to increase at an accelerating rate.
-For experienced runners, the threshold occurs at approximately 90% of their maximum heart rate and between 10k and half-marathon race pace.
+For experienced runners, the threshold occurs at approximately 90% of their maximum heart rate and between 10 km and half-marathon race pace.
 For average runners, the lactate threshold often occurs well below 90% of maximum heart rate.
 Knowing your lactate threshold can help you determine how hard to train or when to push yourself during a race.

 If you already know your lactate threshold heart rate value, you can enter it in your user profile settings (Setting Your Heart Rate Zones).
 You can turn on the Auto Detection feature to automatically record your lactate threshold during an activity.